-8 "upstream petroleum infrastructure" means upstream petroleum pipeline, relevant oil processing facility and relevant gas processing facility including equipment used in the production, extraction, recovery, lifting or stabilisation of petroleum; "well" means a borehole made by drilling or for purposes of exploration or production operations; and "wellhead" means equipment used in drilling, completing or operating the wells.
-5 CHAPTER 2 FUNDAMENTAL PRINCIPLES Objects of Act 2.
-The objects of this Act are to- (a) recognise the internationally accepted right of the State to exercise sovereignty over all the petroleum resources within the Republic; (b) give effect to the principle of the State's custodianship of the nation's 10 petroleum resources; (c) promote equitable access to the nation's petroleum resources to all the people 15 of South Africa; (d) substantially and meaningfully expand opportunities for black persons, to enter into and actively participate in the upstream petroleum sector and to benefit from the exploitation of the nation's petroleum resources; (e) promote local employment, skills development, technology transfer and national industry participation through supply of goods and services; (f) promote economic growth and petroleum resources development in the Republic; 20 (g) advance the social and economic welfare of all South Africans; (h) provide for security of tenure in respect of exploration and production operations; 25 (i) give effect to section 24 of the Constitution by ensuring that the nation's petroleum resources are developed in an orderly and ecologically sustainable manner while promoting justifiable social and economic development; (j) accelerate exploration and production, and maximise the economic recovery of petroleum for the benefit of the people of South Africa; (k) provide the framework for developing third party access arrangements to upstream petroleum infrastructure; and (l) promote and facilitate acquisition of petroleum geo-technical data.
-30 Custodianship of nation's petroleum resources 35 3.
-(1) Petroleum resources are the common heritage of all the people of South Africa and the State is the custodian thereof for the benefit of all South Africans.
-(2) As the custodian of the nation's petroleum resources, the State, acting through the Minister, may- (a) grant, issue, refuse, control, administer and manage any reconnaissance permit, permission to remove, retention permit and petroleum right; and (b) prescribe administrative fees and any other fees payable in terms of this Act.
-(3) The Minister must ensure the sustainable development of South Africa's petroleum resources within a framework of national environmental policy while 40 promoting economic and social development.
-45
+- 2. The objects of this Act are to- - (a) recognise the internationally accepted right of the State to exercise sovereignty over all the petroleum resources within the Republic; - (b) give effect to the principle of the State's custodianship of the nation's petroleum resources; - (c) promote equitable access to the nation's petroleum resources to all the people of South Africa; - (d) substantially and meaningfully expand opportunities for black persons, to 20 enter into and actively participate in the upstream petroleum sector and to benefit from the exploitation of the nation's petroleum resources; - (e) promote local employment, skills development, technology transfer and national industry participation through supply of goods and services; - (f) promote economic growth and petroleum resources development in the 25 Republic; - (g) advance the social and economic welfare of all South Africans; - (h) provide for security of tenure in respect of exploration and production operations; - (i) give effect to section 24 of the Constitution by ensuring that the nation's 30 petroleum resources are developed in an orderly and ecologically sustainable manner while promoting justifiable social and economic development; - (j) accelerate exploration and production, and maximise the economic recovery of petroleum for the benefit of the people of South Africa; - (k) provide the framework for developing third party access arrangements to 35 upstream petroleum infrastructure; and - (l) promote and facilitate acquisition of petroleum geo-technical data.

+Custodianship of nation's petroleum resources

+- 3. (1) Petroleum resources are the common heritage of all the people of South Africa and the State is the custodian thereof for the benefit of all South Africans. - (2) As the custodian of the nation's petroleum resources, the State, acting through the Minister, may- - (a) grant, issue, refuse, control, administer and manage any reconnaissance permit, permission to remove, retention permit and petroleum right; and - (b) prescribe administrative fees and any other fees payable in terms of this Act.
+45 - (3) The Minister must ensure the sustainable development of South Africa's petroleum resources within a framework of national environmental policy while promoting economic and social development.